William Tennant (United Irishmen): The United Irishmen

 The Society of United Irishmen, originally proposed by Tennant's friend in Dublin, William Drennan, was formed in Belfast by a group of the town's more radical Presbyterian reformers, enthused by the French Revolution and Thomas Paine's vindication of The Rights of Man.
 They had read Theobald Wolfe Tone's Argument on Behalf of the Catholics of Ireland in which he argued that that division between Catholics and Protestants was being used by English and landed interests to balance "the one party by the other, plunder and laugh at the defeat of both."
-Tone put forward the case for unity between Catholic, Protestant and Dissenter.
+Tone put forward the case for unity between Catholics, Protestants and Dissenters.
 In October 1791 they invited Tone and his friend Thomas Russell for what proved to be the Society's inaugural meeting.

 Despairing of the prospects for reform, by 1795/6 Tennant was convinced of the case for a revolutionary insurrection against the British Crown and the Ascendancy.
 He served Society's northern (Ulster) executive alongside Henry Joy McCracken, John Campbell White, Samuel Nielson, Henry Haslett, Samuel McTier and the Simms brothers in seeking to coalesce members in militia companies, masonic lodges, reading societies, Jacobin clubs and Defender cells.

 According to Wolfe Tone, Tennant had been a member of a pre-United Irishmen secret society in Belfast which included McTier and Haslett, as well as Samuel Neilson and Gilbert McIlveen.
 This was the Jacobin Club described by William Drennan's sister Martha McTier in 1795 as an established democratic party in Belfast, composed of "persons and rank long kept down" and chaired by a "radical mechanick".

 In April 1795 Earl Fitzwilliam, Lord Lieutenant for just fifty days, was recalled to London for publicly urging support for Catholic Emancipation.
 With hopes for reform buried, these Jacobins, who had also organised in Dublin and Derry, flooded United Irish societies.